KorfLab/spitfire/README.md

 `dust.py`.
 Let's be clear about what that means.

 	+ Use tabs for left side indentation, not spaces
-	+ Use 80 columns max if possible
+	+ Use 80 columns max except when that would be a burden
-	+ Make and use libraries
+	+ Write and use libraries, both yours and other peoples'
 	+ Programs should use argparse for the CLI

-It's not really necessary to make your programs executable.
+It's not really necessary to make your programs executable as was done with `pybench.py` earlier.
+For example, the `dust.py` program in the repository doesn't have execute permission.
 However, if you want to, you should probably take the `.py` suffix off the program.
-In other words, `pybench.py` should probably just be called `pybench`.
-If your program doesn't have a `.py` on the end of it, don't bother with the `__name__ == '__main__'` block.
-Since it doesn't have a `.py` on the end, it can't be imported anyway.
-Python libraies always end in `.py` and should not be executed as if they are programs.
-However, if you have some testing code, you can put that in a `__name__ == '__main__'` block in lieu of actual unit tests.

-Please don't do shit like this:
+Also, please don't do shit like this:

 	def main:
 		# whatever